Municipal Sales and Use Tax

 Comma Delimited Data Files

-Boundary Table A comma-delimited data file which you can save to your computer, and then open with the program of your choice.
-A text editor or a spreadsheet program will work well with this type of file.
+• The links below provide access to comma-delimited data files which you can save to your computer, and then open with the program of your choice.
+A text editor or a spreadsheet program will work well with these types of files.

 Who is required to collect Municipal Sales Tax?